 We have got you covered:

-Yes.
-DG Shipping may suspend or cancel an MTO license if the company violates regulatory conditions, submits false information, or fails to comply with operational and legal requirements.
+Yes, Director General of Maritime Administration (DGMA) may suspend or cancel an MTO license if the company violates regulatory conditions, submits false information, or fails to comply with operational and legal requirements.

 Yes.
 An MTO license is issued for a limited validity period and must be renewed before expiry to continue operating legally as a Multimodal Transport Operator.